Hair Loss (cont.)

 The ability to stop hair loss most often depends on the underlying cause.

-- If taking a certain medication was the cause, stopping the medication would stop the hair loss.
+- If taking a certain medication is the cause, stopping the medication should stop the hair loss.

 - The most common type of hair loss, androgenic alopecia, usually follows a pattern with hair thinning in the front of the scalp first and progressing on to involve the back and top of the head.
-This type tends to be progressive but characteristically waxes and wanes.
+This type tends to be progressive.

-- Finasteride helps stop hair loss in about 60% of men, and minoxidil decreases hair loss in about 50% of men and women.
+- Finasteride helps stop hair loss in a majority of men, and minoxidil decreases hair loss in a significant percentage of men and women.

 - A doctor who can help determine if the medications are working and who can watch for side effects of the medications should follow up with people who are being treated with minoxidil or finasteride.